alphaville/optimization-engine/docs/python-c.md

 ## Bindings API

-The generated API has the following functions available:
+The generated API has the following functions available (for complete definitions see the generated file):

 ```c
 // More definitions ...